 You don’t have to go it alone

 If you find yourself under intense or prolonged periods of stress, a therapist can talk with you about coping strategies.
-Teladoc offers online therapy services on your schedule, with experts available to talk by phone or video from wherever you are seven days a week, 7 a.m. to 9 p.m. local time.
+Teladoc Health offers online therapy services on your schedule, with experts available to talk by phone or video 7 days a week at a time that works best for you.

 Because, as Dr. Dudley says, everyone wants to feel their best at any age and any stage of life.